MiguelRipoll23/homebridge-securitysystem/README.md

 If you already have Homebridge installed, skip to step two!

 1. Install homebridge using `npm install -g homebridge`.
-2. Install homebridge-alarm using `npm install -g homebridge-securitysystem`.
+2. Install the plugin using `npm install -g homebridge-securitysystem`.
 3. Update your configuration file (see `sample-config.json`).

 ## Automations